Marc-Antoine Fortune: Wigan sign ex-West Bromwich Albion striker

 "To bring a player of such calibre to the football club is a great piece of business," Coyle told the club website.

 "He's shown his qualities at the very highest level.
 When I spoke to [Albion head coach] Steve Clarke, he told me how he didn't want to lose him, which goes to show how important he has been at his former club and proof that he has the capabilities to be a Premier League forward, never mind a Championship one."

-Fortune's former West Brom team-mate, goalkeeper Scott Carson, completed his move from Bursaspor to the FA Cup winners on Thursday.
+Fortune's former West Brom team-mate, goalkeeper Scott Carson,

 James Perch, Chris McCann, Stephen Crainey and Thomas Rogne have also recently agreed moves to the DW Stadium.